 The Rolling Stones had a pretty large section too, as one would rightly expect.
-I thought the pinball machine above was really cool, and hubby couldn't resist a photo opp. with a picture hanging on the wall.
+I thought the pinball machine above was really cool, it's been a minutes since I've played on one of those.
 They also have televisions playing live concert footage and running lyric rolls (in this section specifically for The Rolling Stones, but also in many other sections, for other performers as well).

 |You can see how the numbers on the item correlated with the information card on the bottom.|

 These Bubble Bath characters (of the Beatles) were deemed one of the rarest collectibles to own.